-- Term 1: Governance framework and banking - Term 2: Governance and financial reporting and income - Term 3: Governance framework, procurement and payroll
+- Term 1: Governance Framework and Financial Governance - Term 2: Income, Banking and Procurement - Term 3: Governance Framework, Payroll and Balance Sheet Management

 On Termly basis, the internal auditor reports to the board of Trustees through the Board of Trustees on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
+On an annual basis the internal auditor prepare a summary report outlining the areas reviewed, key findings, recommendations and conclusions to help the Trust consider actions and assess year on year progress.